It’s this: Become an optimist.

 - Demand a lot of your time and attention.
 (Energy vampires.)

 - Seem to have a lot of drama in their lives.

 If it’s impossible to completely eliminate those in your life who drag you down, then at a minimum you need to spend less time with them.
 And when you do spend time with them, avoid talking about any topics that bring out their negatively (especially your own plans).
 Instead, stick to light topics like hobbies, sports, etc.

 If you look around, you’ll likely notice that people who’re really successful are also really optimistic and positive people.
 Chances are, they didn’t become optimistic and positive as a result of becoming successful.
 Rather, they probably became successful as a result of cultivating a positive environment and mindset.

 The good news is that you too can create a more positive environment for yourself and start being more optimistic.
 And all you have to do to get started is follow the five keys to optimism that you just learned about.

-So give it a try – you might be surprised at how a little optimism can positively affect your business and your life!
+So give it a try – you might be surprised at how a little optimism can positively affect your your life!